Layer 7 (HAProxy)

 accepted-payload-size Jump to heading

-Sets the maximum UDP datagram payload size (in bytes).
-The default is 1472
+Sets the maximum UDP datagram payload size in bytes.
+The default value is 1472

 .